 Honda Bay will probably be in your itinerary during your first visit to Palawan.
 This island hopping adventure is a good introduction to the other beautiful beaches and snorkeling spots in the province.
 Honda Bay has many islands; however, only a few are open to visitors.
 The stops include Pambato Reef, Luli Island, and Cowrie Island.

-Pambato Reef is a snorkeling spot where you get to see different shaped corals in various colors and some fish.
+Pambato Reef is a snorkeling spot where you get to see differently shaped corals in various colors and some fish.
 Luli Island got its name because it sinks and re-appears (lulubog at lilitaw) because of the changing tide.
 Cowrie Island is a developed place where you get to eat, relax, swim, and laze on the beach.

 Iwahig Firefly Watching